Google Analytics Sessions: No, this is not a collection of Google Analytics's greatest guitar-shredding jams!

 Sessions are how Google Analytics tracks each time your website visitors come to your site.
 Understanding sessions can be a bit confusing and figuring out how Google calculates sessions can get even more confusing.

 Don't despair.
-We have created this blog post and the video to clear up any session confusion.
+We have created this blog post to clear up any session confusion.

 How are Google Analytics sessions calculated?

 When a webpage loads in a user's browser window, that triggers the start of a session, provided no other session for the user is active at that moment.
 Once the web page finishes loading, the analytics tracking code sends data to Google and the session_start event is triggered.

 Think of it like your website sending out a bat-signal over Gotham city.
 In this case, your website is commissioner Gordon, Google Analytics is Batman, and your tracking code is Gotham city.